austintwang/finemo_gpu/README.md

 - `start`: Hit start coordinate from trimmed CWM, zero-indexed.
 Absolute if peak coordinates are provided, otherwise relative to the input region.
 - `end`: Hit end coordinate from trimmed CWM, zero-indexed, exclusive.
 Absolute if peak coordinates are provided, otherwise relative to the input region.
 - `start_untrimmed`: Hit start coordinate from trimmed CWM, zero-indexed.
 Absolute if peak coordinates are provided, otherwise relative to the input region.
-- `end_untrimmed`: Hit end coordinate from trimmed CWM, zero-indexed,exclusive.
+- `end_untrimmed`: Hit end coordinate from trimmed CWM, zero-indexed, exclusive.
 Absolute if peak coordinates are provided, otherwise relative to the input region.
 - `motif_name`: The hit motif name as specified in the provided tfmodisco H5 file.
 - `hit_coefficient`: The regression coefficient for the hit, normalized per peak region.
 - `hit_coefficient_global`: The regression coefficient for the hit, scaled by the overall importance of the region. **This is the primary hit score.**